ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/job-orchestration/model/scheduler-job-data-model.md

 # Ikasan Enterprise Scheduler - Scheduler Job Data Model

 The Ikasan Scheduler support 4 different job types.
+See [Scheduler Job Builder](../builder/scheduler-job-builder.md) for details of how to easily build jobs using the builder implementation.

 ## File Event Driven Jobs

 These jobs raise events upon receipt of a file in a location that the job is configured to look for a file within a configurable time window.
-See [Scheduler Job Builder](../builder/scheduler-job-builder.md) for details of how to easily build File Event Driven Jobs using the builder implementation.

 ### Configuration